The Impact of Critique on LLM-Based Model Generation from Natural Language: The Case of Activity Diagrams: Introduction

 \textbf{Contributions.} Our contributions are as follows:

-\textbf{(1)} We present the first study on the design and evaluation of an LLM-based critique-refine loop for behavioural workflow models -- specifically, activity diagrams -- examining the roles of LLMs and deterministic algorithms in detecting and resolving issues of structural correctness and semantic alignment.
+\textbf{(1)} We present the first study on designing and evaluating an LLM-based critique–refine loop for behavioural workflow models, specifically activity diagrams.
+The study examines how LLMs and deterministic algorithms detect and resolve issues of structural correctness and semantic alignment.

-\textbf{(2)} We introduce metrics to assess the \textit{semantic correctness} and \textit{completeness} of LLM-generated activity diagrams, inspired by behavioural model matching techniques from our earlier work~\cite{NejatiSCEZ07}, and evaluated against ground-truth counterparts.
-While our prior work focused on behavioural matching for state machines, we adapt and extend these techniques to activity diagrams.
-By reflecting the formal semantics of activity diagrams, our evaluation metrics make possible the full automation of the matching process.
-In contrast, existing approaches often rely on manual comparisons between generated models and the source text, which may not fully ensure that the evaluation captures the models' behaviour at a deep semantic level, beyond syntax and surface content~\cite{DBLP:conf/re/FerrariAA24,DBLP:conf/refsq/Herwanto24,DBLP:conf/models/JahanHGRRRS24,DBLP:conf/models/YangCCMV24}.
+\textbf{(2)} Our evaluation results -- based on two evaluation methods, derived from two datasets (one public and one industrial), and tested across three different LLMs -- show that:

+\begin{itemize} \item Both evaluation methods -- the LLM-based matcher and the behavioural matching algorithm -- produce consistent conclusions regarding the \textit{completeness} and \textit{correctness} of the \approach\ variants.
+Specifically, the two evaluation methods produce highly correlated \textit{correctness} and \textit{completeness} scores (Spearman's rank correlation in the range $0.8\text{-}1.0$) and never yield conflicting statistical conclusions.
+Taken together, the results from both evaluation methods mutually reinforce the conclusions, thus improving the overall credibility of our empirical findings.

-\textbf{(3)} Our evaluation results, derived from two datasets (one from the public domain and one from industry) and tested across three different LLMs, show that: \begin{itemize} \item The critique-refine loop produces activity diagrams that are more likely to be structurally correct and more semantically accurate and complete than those generated without it. \item~Algorithmic structural checking produces structurally sound activity diagrams, whereas LLM-based structural checking fails to do so.
-Further, on average, algorithmic structural checking improves \textit{semantic correctness} by 17.81\% and \textit{semantic completeness} by 13.24\% compared to LLM-based structural checking. \item Combining alignment checking with algorithmic structural checking significantly improves the \textit{correctness} and \textit{completeness} of the generated activity diagrams for one of our datasets, while maintaining comparable results for the other, compared to using algorithmic structural checking alone without any alignment checking. \end{itemize}
+\item The critique-refine loop produces activity diagrams that are more likely to be structurally and semantically correct and complete than those generated without it. \item~Iteratively refining activity diagrams using algorithmic structural checks tends to eliminate structural inconsistencies, whereas activity diagrams refined with LLM-based structural checks often still show inconsistencies after multiple iterations.
+Further, on average, algorithmic structural checking improves \textit{correctness} by 16.95\% and \textit{completeness} by 15.12\% compared to LLM-based structural checking. \item Compared to using only algorithmic structural checking, adding alignment checking significantly improves correctness in our public dataset without making a significant impact on completeness.
+However, it introduces a trade-off in our industry dataset: it improves \textit{completeness} by 1.75\% but degrades \textit{correctness} by 4.24\%. \end{itemize}